raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

-Raymond ZHAO Wenlong is an engineer, and lifelong learner, and founder@Bean based in Hong Kong now.
+Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

 This digital space is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki) - a repository of knowledge he've curated over the years.
 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Nature, Art, and Movie.